 eSports is growing with each passing year.
 There are now more leagues, tournaments, and matches being played on more game titles than ever before.
 That wouldn’t be possible without the vast increases in the industry’s revenue.
 The global eSports industry will surpass $1 billion in 2019 for the first time.

-That increased cash flow is achieved in a variety of means.
-Brands like Coca-Cola and Microsoft spend big-money on sponsorship deals for eSports events.
+That increased cash flow is achieved through a variety of means.
+Brands like Coca-Cola and Microsoft spend big money on sponsorship deals for eSports events.
 Merchandise is available from companies such as ESL Gaming while fans can even bet on eSports matches at sites like Betway.
 This only makes a career in eSports more lucrative.

 The first competitive gaming tournament was a Spacewar competition at Stanford University in 1972.
 The winner’s prize was a year-long subscription to Rolling Stone magazine.
 It isn’t the worst reward but the cash flow has certainly increased since then.
 Today, competitive gamers can be earning six-figure salaries in their teenage years.
 Success depends on the individual but revenue changes per game title.